Theo-Tchilinguirian/C-RSA-Cryptosystem/README.md

-# C-RSA-Cryptosystem
+Current project ideas :

-C RSA Cryptosystem, encrypting using prime and semi-prime numbers
+RSA Cryptosystem, encrypting using prime and semi-prime numbers.
+Vigenere cipher or the more advanced (and theoretically impossible to break) OTP.

+A need to implement a random number generator is implied.

+Language choice : C for speed and portability or ASM for more speed (but restricted portability to similar architectures).